MTPano: Multi-Task Panoramic Scene Understanding via Label-Free Integration of Dense Prediction Priors: Experiments

 \subsection{Experimental Settings}

-\textbf{Training Datasets.} We simulate a strictly unsupervised scenario by compiling a large-scale composite dataset and discarding all original ground-truth annotations.
-The training set consists of 140,884 panoramic images from four sources: 20,041 from Structured3D~\cite{zheng2020structured3d}, 34,260 from Sun360~\cite{xiao2012recognizing}, 10,359 from Matterport3D~\cite{chang2017matterport3d}, and 76,224 high-quality synthetic images generated by DiT360~\cite{feng2025dit360}.
-For panoramas from all datasets mentioned above, we do not use their ground-truth labels if applicable; instead, we randomly sample $N=32$ perspective crops to ensure comprehensive spherical coverage.
-The sampling parameters are randomized as follows: Field-of-View (FoV) $\in [80^{\circ}, 120^{\circ}]$, Yaw $\in [0^{\circ}, 360^{\circ}]$, and Pitch $\in [-90^{\circ}, 90^{\circ}]$.
-The pseudo-labels for these crops are generated by off-the-shelf perspective foundation models: InternImage-H~\cite{wang2023internimage} (pretrained on ADE20k~\cite{zhou2019semantic}) is used for semantic segmentation, while MoGe-2~\cite{wang2025moge2} provides geometry estimation (depth and surface normals).
-These perspective predictions are then re-projected onto the sphere to serve as patch-wise supervision for MTPano.
+\textbf{Training Datasets.} We simulate an unsupervised scenario by compiling a label-free dataset of $\sim$140k panoramas, discarding all original annotations.
+The collection comprises 20,041 images from Structured3D~\cite{zheng2020structured3d}, 34,260 from Sun360~\cite{xiao2012recognizing}, 10,359 from Matterport3D~\cite{chang2017matterport3d}, and 76,224 synthetic images from DiT360~\cite{feng2025dit360}.
+For comprehensive spherical coverage, we extract $N=32$ random perspective crops per panorama (FoV $\in [80^{\circ}, 120^{\circ}]$, yaw $\in [0^{\circ}, 360^{\circ}]$, pitch $\in [-90^{\circ}, 90^{\circ}]$).
+We generate pseudo-labels using perspective foundation models: InternImage-H~\cite{wang2023internimage} for semantic segmentation and MoGe-2~\cite{wang2025moge2} for depth and normals.
+These predictions are subsequently re-projected onto the sphere as patch-wise supervision for MTPano.

-\textbf{Evaluation Datasets \& Metrics.} We assess the efficacy of MTPano on two standard indoor panoramic benchmarks: \textbf{Structured3D~\cite{zheng2020structured3d}} (synthetic) and \textbf{Stanford2D3D~\cite{armeni2017joint}} (real-world).
-Following the experimental protocols outlined in~\cite{guttikonda2024single,shah2024multipanowise}, we adopt their respective training and testing splits.
-Since MTPano inherits the output characteristics of perspective foundation models (e.g., ADE20k semantic categories and MoGe's geometric scale), we finetune MTPano to adaptively align the prediction space with the evaluation benchmarks' ground truth for valid comparison.
+\textbf{Evaluation Datasets \& Metrics.} We assess the efficacy of MTPano on two standard indoor panoramic benchmarks: {Structured3D~\cite{zheng2020structured3d}} (synthetic) and {Stanford2D3D~\cite{armeni2017joint}} (real-world). \rf{We further provide more comparisons on Matterport3D~\cite{chang2017matterport3d}, SynPASS~\cite{zhang2024behind}, Deep360~\cite{li2022mode} in our supplementary.} Following the experimental protocols outlined in~\cite{guttikonda2024single,shah2024multipanowise}, we adopt their respective training and testing splits.
+Since MTPano inherits the output characteristics of perspective foundation models (e.g., ADE20k semantic categories and MoGe's geometric scale), we finetune MTPano to align the prediction space with the evaluation benchmarks' ground truth for valid comparison.
 We report standard dense prediction metrics: mean Intersection over Union (mIoU) for semantic segmentation; Absolute Relative error (AbsRel), RMSE, and $\delta_n$ accuracies for depth; and Mean/Median angular error along with percentage of pixels within angular thresholds ($11.5^{\circ}, 22.5^{\circ}, 30^{\circ}$) for surface normals.